Vasilis Ntziachristos: Career

-Following graduation Ntziachristos joined the faculty ranks of Harvard University and Massachusetts General Hospital, initially as an instructor (2000) and then as an Assistant Professor (2002) and Director of the Laboratory of Bio-optics and Molecular Imaging.
-In 2007, he was recruited to Munich into a joint call from the Technical University of Munich and Helmholtz Zentrum München.
+Following his PhD, Ntziachristos joined Harvard Medical School and Massachusetts General Hospital as an instructor in 2001, becoming assistant professor in 2002 and director of the Laboratory for Bio-Optics and Molecular Imaging.
+In 2007, he was recruited jointly by the Technical University of Munich and Helmholtz Munich to develop biological and medical imaging teaching and research programs, where he holds a Full Professor (C4/W3) position.